robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 This is done to avoid hard-to-debug errors when a non-breaking space is accidentally used instead of a normal space.

-If leading, trailing, or consecutive spaces are needed, they must either be escaped__.
+If leading, trailing, or consecutive spaces are needed, they `must be escaped`__.
 Newlines, carriage returns, tabs, and non-breaking spaces can be created using `escape sequences`_ :code:`\\n`, :code:`\\r`, :code:`\\t`, and :code:`\\xA0` respectively.